 Rostock

 Rostock, once a member of the powerful Hanseatic League, a medieval trading union that dominated trade in northern Europe for several centuries, offers a unique insight into coastal history.
-Just over two hours from Berlin, it combines bright red brick architecture reminiscent of maritime warehouses with a thriving harbour dotted with lively seafood restaurants.
-The Gothic town hall is a landmark of the town centre and the old Warnemünde lighthouse is well worth a visit.
+Just over two hours from Berlin, it combines bright red brick architecture reminiscent of maritime warehouses with a thriving harbor dotted with lively seafood restaurants.
+The Gothic town hall is a landmark of the town centre, and the old Warnemünde lighthouse is well worth a visit.
 Rostock is a perfect day trip for history lovers and those seeking coastal charm.

 Planning a day trip from Berlin to Rostock near the Baltic Sea

-- Duration: 2 hours
+- Duration from Berlin by train: 2 hours

 - Deutsche Bahn train station: Rostock Hauptbahnhof